28 Black-Owned Lifestyle & Home Decor Brands to Shop

 Ditch the picture nails with a custom peel-and-stick wallpaper covered in your own photos — for any size wall.
 WeMontage, founded by James Oliver, Jr., lets you upload your photos to create a custom photo collage printed on high-quality, removable wallpaper.
 You can start by choosing one of WeMontage’s standard sizes, or create a custom size based on your space’s specific needs.
 The simple collage tool allows you to get the exact look you want in minutes, using eight to 10 of your favorite photos.
 Plus, each photo is color corrected to ensure top-notch print results — for free!
 Prices start at $89.99, and your mural can be delivered and displayed in less than two weeks.

 Founded in Brooklyn in 2011 by Nasozi Kakembo, xN Studio intersects East and West with traditional, timeworn textiles and techniques to create modern furniture and design accessories.
 Every product is made in D.C. or Brooklyn, with the exception of a small collection of fair-trade goods from Uganda designed with local artisans.
 The mudcloth and indigo pillows have become the most popular, and it's easy to see why.

 Founded by Shannon Maldonado, YOWIE is a home and lifestyle shop located in Philadelphia with a focus on curating small collections from independent artists and designers.
 You’ll find everything from decor and textiles to tumblers and artwork, all thoughtfully crafted and displayed.
-Most of the products across the site are sold out, but we still wanted to share our favorite find — this graphic circle planter by Louise Madzia.
+One of our favorite finds is the Body-ody-ody Planter by Louise Madzia.